 In 2017 Davis Mega Maze transformed into Davis Mega Farm Festival.
 The festival is a fall event in September and October on select dates and includes over 50 family fun events including the Grand-daddy of them all – Davis Mega Maze – plus award-winning Kansas City BBQ, live music and craft beer.

 The Davises will be the first to tell you that the recent developments at Davis Farmland and Davis Mega Farm Festival are just the latest chapters in the rich history of their farm and their family.
-As John always says “Over the generations the Davis family has always trusted that hard work and innovation will keep agriculture alive and well in Massachusetts.
-Farming practices may have changed over the years, but the values such as preserving the rich farming culture of New England, maintaining open lands, and above all else, the importance of family, remain the same.”
+As John always says “Over the generations the Davis family has always trusted that hard work and innovation will keep agriculture alive and well in Massachusetts.”
 The Davises strive to make Farmland a place where these values can flourish for generations to come.

 We invite you to join us in celebrating our heritage while looking towards the future.